develtechmon/ROS1/UserGuide/rpi_zero2_ubuntu_ros1_noetic.md

 # Getting Started

+# Update - Please ignore this setup, it's so tedious to setup
 This is userguide on how to install `ros1 noetic` into `raspberry pi zero 2`.

 ## Hardware Requirements